Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

 \subsubsection{\textbf{Malicious Designs Impairing Viewers.}}

-Designs, particularly the chat channel, impair viewers' capability as buyers due to lack of identity and overwhelmed comments.
+Designs, particularly chat channels, impair viewers' capability as buyers due to a lack of identity and overwhelming numbers of comments.

-The identity of viewers in livestream is anonymous, which yielded astroturfers or fake users.
+The identity of viewers in livestreams was anonymous, which yielded astroturfers or fake users.
 Several participants reported that there were astroturfers, who were hired by streamers to post fake comments.
 The fake comments were usually showing the intention of buying or the action of ordering.
 When being asked whether there were fake comments and whether they could distinguish them from real ones, some participants told us there should be fake comments but they could not tell which ones were.
 P8 described his experience of identifying the astroturfers in a seal stone livestream channel accidentally: \begin{quote} I wanted to buy a seal stone several days ago but someone raised the price a lot so I was not able to buy it.
 But two days later, I saw the same stone selling in the livestream channel again.
 I realized that the one who raised the price was an astroturfer.
 (P8) \end{quote}

-Astroturfers might send negative comments to competitors' livestream channels.
+Astroturfers might also send negative comments to competitors' livestream channels.
 As far as we know, streamers can block users who have been identified as astroturfers.
 However, participants reflected that some streamers used fake comments and astroturfers as excuses to deny real customers' complaints.
-For example, P5 recalled that in one livestream channel, one user sent a negative comment.
-The streamer then blocked the user and claimed she was the competitor's astroturfers.
+For example, P5 recalled that in one livestream channel, one viewer sent a negative comment.
+The streamer then blocked the viewer and claimed she was the competitor's astroturfer.
 At first, P5 believed the streamer's explanation.
-Later, another user sent a comment saying that \textit{``You blocked me?
+Later, another viewer sent a comment saying that \textit{``You blocked me?
 I switched to my friend's account just to prove I am not an astroturfer!''} P5 expressed her shock when she realized how the streamer could silence viewers.

 In contrast to streamers, viewers have limited power to identify or block fake comments or astroturfers.